intel/libvpl/doc/surface_sharing_apis_overview.md

 } mfxSurfaceType;
 ```

- - Defines a new list of enums prefixed with ```MFX_SURFACE_FLAG_``` which will be used as both inputs and outputs to oneVPL import/export operations.
+ - Defines a new list of enums prefixed with ```MFX_SURFACE_FLAG_``` which will be used as both inputs and outputs to Intel® VPL import/export operations.
 To avoid need for explicit cast when OR'ing flags together, it is not a typedef.
 ```
 /*!
 This enumerator specifies the sharing modes which are allowed for importing or exporting shared surfaces. */ enum {